 It is a phenomenal temple complex.

-enjoy about 9 years ago
+enjoy almost 10 years ago

 There's plenty of accommodation in Angkor Wat, so I wouldn't worry about accommodation.
 I stayed at a hotel nearby the river, and it was only a short stroll to the markets and restaurants.
 There are larger hotels that are further out towards the airport, but I wouldn't recommend these as you don't have the luxury of walking to and from town.